responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/impact-knowledge-distillation-model-interpretability.md

 </p>

-A virer je pense et remplacer par une petite phrase qui dit que c'est grace à la transmission de class similarity :(Knowledge distillation guides student models to focus on more object-centric features rather than background or contextual features.
-This results in activation maps that better align with the actual objects in images.)

-This figure also highlights the loss of interpretability when using label smoothing and the improvement of interpretability for KD:
+The next figure also highlights the loss of interpretability (less concept detectors) when using label smoothing and the improvement of interpretability (more concept detectors) for KD:

 <p align="center">
   <img src="/images/Bryan_Remi/NbConceptDetDiffModels.png" alt="KD vs LS Distributions" width="600">